HoelzelJon/MatchstickPuzzle/README.md

 This is the same as the board, as described above, but with `X` next to each burnt cell and `_` next to each unburnt cell.
 If the solver cannot resolve what some cells are (which shouldn't happen for a generated puzzle), then the cell will have a `?` next to it.

-# Future Extentions
+# Future Extentions/Changes
-- ~~Better graphics for viewing the generated puzzles~~
+- Add image creator for solved puzzles (with matchsticks filled in)
 - Improving the puzzle-generation algorithm to allow for generation of larger puzzles
-- ~~If the current solver gives up on a puzzle, try brute-force solving it~~
-    - Add an option for this in the generator, since it takes a lot of work to try all solutions
+- Add an option for using/not using the brute-forcer in the generator, since it takes a lot of work to try all solutions
-    - If any puzzles can be solved in this manner, try finding the logic behind it and incorporating that into the solver